tanviroy/web-elit/README.md

 Both courses are extremely well structured and explained a lot of concepts brilliantly.
 Plus, they're super economical.
 I'd highly reccommend them although if you're interested in other options there are plenty of YouTube tutorials and explanations to just about anything.
 * In July, as I was testing my knowledge by building an entire MERN stack application, I applied and interviewed for a company that eventually offered me a Web Development Internship by the end of the month.

-Here's a more detailed breakdown of what I learned over the course of 2 months and how I learned it: []()
+Here's a more detailed breakdown of what I learned over the course of 2 months and some really helpful free resources you should check out:

 ### HTML
 * freeCodeCamp is one of the best free resouces for beginners to learn from [https://www.freecodecamp.org/news/the-html-handbook/](https://www.freecodecamp.org/news/the-html-handbook/)